 Why is it so difficult?

 There’s a danger that all of the above will sound like common sense.
 And to some degree it is.
 Its easy to look at, and say, “Yes, I think that’s a good idea”.
 It’s much harder is to actually put it into practice.
-When it comes to the Default Communication Style, we’ve each had a whole lifetime of practice.
-So, it is deeply ingrained in us, and we use it instinctively.
-And that is the real challenge: not simply to believe that Advocacy and Inquiry is the right way to go, but to actually act consistently with that belief in our moment-by-moment communication.
+When it comes to Unilateral Control, we’ve each had a whole lifetime of practice.
+So it is deeply ingrained in us and we use it instinctively.
+So this is the real challenge: not simply to believe that Mutual Learning is the right way to go, but to actually act consistently with that belief in our moment-by-moment conversations.

 It is easy to fail.
-Argyris found that people can agree with his ideas, but still have trouble putting them in to practice.
-He calls this the difference between espoused theory (the theory expressed by what we claim to believe) and theory-in-use (the theory implied by what we actually do).
+People can agree with the idea of Mutual Learning, but still have trouble putting it into practice.
+Argyris calls this the difference between espoused theory (the theory we claim to believe) and theory-in-use (the theory implied by what we actually do).
 I recently experienced the difference first hand.
-While having a conversation with a manager, I felt that the manager was becoming upset with what I was saying, so I backed away from fully expressing myself.
-And what was the topic?
-I was trying to say that we need more Advocacy and Inquiry!!!
-In a conversation about these exact issues, I still slipped back into Default behaviour when the going got tough!
+While having a conversation with a manager, I felt that the manager was becoming upset so I backed away from fully expressing myself.
+By refraining from fully expressing myself I was preventing Mutual Learning and reverting to Unilateral Control.
+I had unilaterally decided to “control” his reaction by withholding information.
+And what was the topic of our conversation?
+We were talking about Mutual Learning!!!
+In a conversation about these very issues, I slipped back into Unilateral Control when the going got tough!

 Why do we fall back into our old habits?
-Because we are used to them — very skilled in them, in fact.
-We are much less skilled in Advocacy and Inquiry.
-So, when the going gets tough, we unconsciously fall back to our old ways.
+Because we are accustomed to them — very skilled in them, in fact.
+We are much less skilled in Mutual Learning.
+So when the going gets tough, we unconsciously fall back to our old ways.

 What do we need to do?